-- 1. Appoint a representative to the site Safety Committee responsible for resolving job safety matters and serving as a liaison to the Brasfield & Gorrie Team.
-Every prime trade contractor will have a person available to participate in the Safety Committee.
-Participation in this committee will consist of, but will not be limited to, participation in the Brasfield & Gorrie Team's safety walkthroughs and monthly Safety Committee meetings. - 2.
-Conduct jobsite safety inspections for those employees under their control.
+- 1. Appoint a representative to the site Safety Committee responsible for resolving job safety matters and serving as a liaison to MEJA.
+Every prime trade contractor will have a person available to participate on the Safety Committee.
+Participation in this committee will consist of, but will not be limited to, participation in MEJA's walkthroughs and Weekly Safety Committee meetings. - Conduct job-site safety inspections for those employees under their control.
 These jobsite safety inspections will be in addition to the daily general inspections.
 If non-compliant activity or hazards are discovered, immediate correction is required.
-Documentation of abatement methods and verification must be submitted to the appropriate Brasfield & Gorrie Team Safety Director. - 3.
-Participate in the weekly Safety Committee/subcontractor meetings and safety audits.
+Abatement methods and verification documentation must be submitted to the appropriate MEJA Safety Director. - Participate in the weekly Safety Committee/subcontractor meetings and safety audits.
 Non-compliance must be corrected immediately.
-Abatement methods and verification must be submitted to the appropriate Brasfield & Gorrie Team Safety Director who will document the correction taken and share this information during the monthly update meetings. - 4.
+Abatement methods and verification must be submitted to the appropriate MEJA Safety Manager who will document the correction taken and share this information during the monthly update meetings. - 4.
 Share the results of jobsite inspections with all workers by posting them in the Project office or on the jobsite bulletin board, to ensure all workers are notified of the results.